tmiddlet2666/coherence-playground/monitoring/README.md

    Open http://localhost:9090/targets and check that at least 3 of the targets are UP.

+   It may take a minute for them to be discovered.

 5. Check Grafana

    Open the main Grafana dashboard at http://127.0.0.1:3000/d/coh-main/coherence-dashboard-main.